-If you hear loud noises from your furnace it could be a problem with the fan that cools down the furnace.
+If you hear your furnace making noise it could be a problem with the fan that cools down the furnace.
 This is caused by the fan bearings being worn out.
 So to be fixed the bearings will need to be replaced.

 If the loud noise happens only when the furnace starts to turn on then this problem is called “delayed ignition.”
 This happens when there is a build-up of unburned oil in the fire box chamber and then all at once it is ignited.
 This problem is dangerous so it is best to call a professional to fix the problem.
 RSP Heating and Cooling is a qualified HVAC professional in Southern Illinois.

 A whistling noise means there is a problem with the duct.
 It could be caused by gaps in the duct.
 Get close to the duct and see where the whistling is coming from.
 You should be able to hear where it’s coming from.
 It will be a small hole near the connecting point of the duct and furnace near the blower.

 If the noise just started happening then it might be a clogged filter which can make the fan suck air from everywhere.
 To see if this the problem, pull out the filter and see if the whistling stops.

 If the filter is filthy, it might be best to keep the filter out until it is replaced.
 This will help with the noise and the condition of your furnace.
 Just don’t forget to get it replaced ASAP!